 Considering the long list of marketing automation features to choose from, how do you know which ones are best for your organization?

-My recommendation is to build and prioritize your requirements with a marketing automation requirements gathering template.
-By doing so you can get input from all of your stakeholders in the selection project, and have a better view into what everyone needs/wants from the marketing automation software.
+Our recommendation is to build and prioritize your requirements with a marketing automation requirements gathering template.
+By doing so you can get input from all of your stakeholders in the selection project, and have a better view into what everyone needs/wants from the marketing automation tools.

 What Are the Requirements to Watch For?